-Since the time I got married I understood the benefits of homemade ghee.
+Make Desi Ghee At Home – Since the time I got married I understood the benefits of homemade ghee.
 This is called Desi Ghee in India.
-Apart from using it in cooking food and making rotis, we use homemade ghee to light the lamp in our pooja room or the sacred room where we worship God.
+Apart from using it in cooking food and making rotis, we use homemade ghee or desi ghee to light the lamp in our pooja room or the sacred room where we worship God.
 It also has numerous health benefits.
 I use it on my lips when I get chapped lips in winter season.
 It is rich in antioxidants and helps to absorb vitamins and minerals from other foods.
-In today’s post, I will explain the process with step-by-step pictures to make ghee from scratch at home.
+In the post, I will explain the process to make ghee at home with Step-By-Step Pictures.
+In short you will learn to make ghee from malai.

 When I was small or during my school days or even college days, I used to see my aunt making ghee at home.
 I and all my cousins used to run away from the kitchen when ghee was being made due to the smell in the house.
 We used to say that it was dirty smell, though it was a peculiar type of smell.
 At that point in my life I did not know the benefits of homemade ghee.

-After my marriage when I actually entered the kitchen and started handling my household, I learnt from my Mother-in-law to collect the milk cream to make ghee.
+After my marriage when I actually entered the kitchen and started handling my household, I learnt from my mother-in-law how to make ghee from milk cream.
+I started collecting milk cream to make ghee.
 She told me not to discard the milk cream but to collect and make ghee out of it.
 Even if you don’t eat you can use it to light the sacred lamp in pooja room.

 Initially I used to churn milk in the mixer by changing the blade.
 But since the time I got a food processor, my task became simple.
 I really love to make ghee at home.
 I no longer feel that the smell which comes while melting the butter is dirty and I love the smell of homemade ghee.

-Many of my friends ask me how I make ghee.
+Many of my friends ask me how to make ghee from milk.
 So today I thought of explaining in a step-by-step way.
 I am sure this blog post will benefit a number of people.

 1) Keep on collecting the cream of milk in a container, preferably a glass container.
 The cream shown below is collected over 7-10 days.
 You should store the collected milk cream in fridge to ensure that it does not get spoiled.
 You will get thick milk cream, if you boil milk and refrigerate overnight.
 In the morning you will get thick milk cream.